-3.8.10 Linux: Intel Compiler
+3.7.11 Linux: Intel Compiler

-With Version 7.0 and 7.1 of the Intel compiler10 CO5BOLD compiles.
-Version 8.0 still causes touble.
+With Version 7.0 and 7.1 of the Intel compiler10 CO5BOLD compiled (with tricks, see below).
+Version 8.0 still caused trouble.
+With version 9.1 everything compiles smoothly.

 The native format on Intel machines is little_endian.
 With